cpfaff/Open-Science-Thesis/README.md

 culpa qui officia deserunt mollit anim id est laborum \Claas{This is so nice}
 ```

-You can compile the document in revision mode.
-This will set up the page to be
+To show the comments you can compile the document in revision mode.
+This will
-larger but keeps the typesetting area the same.
-Additionally line numbers are
+set up the page to be larger (A3) but keeps the typesetting area the same.
-enabled and comments from revisors (see above) are shown as side notes.
-If you
+Additionally line numbers are enabled and comments from revisors are shown as
-remove the option again then the comments of revisors are ignored.
+margin notes.

 ```latex
 \documentclass[revision=true]{open_science_thesis}
 ```

-* Displays
+NOTE:

+You can disable the revision mode removing or just disabling the class option.
+This will then compile as normal and ignore the comments of revisors.
+However
+you need to leave the revisor setup command in place as otherwise the command
+will be unknown and the compilation fails.

 ![revision](https://raw.github.com/wiki/cpfaff/Open-Science-Thesis/figures/revision_example_note.png)

+NOTE:

 This mechanism is picking colors automatically for 5 different revisors.

 ### Header and footer (fancyhdr)

 Header and footer are setup by the open science thesis with predefined
 parameters.
-If you are not happy with the styling you can change the
+If you are not happy with the styling you can change the font
-fontattributes with the commands below:
+attributes with the commands below:

 ```latex
 \ostSetSize{HeaderMarks}{\Large}